djlovell/nyt-pips-solver/README.md

 4. test one of the found solutions in your NYT Games App or on the website

 ## Feedback
 I would love to hear your feedback on my solution, optimization ideas, potential bugs, and the like.
 Contact info should be on my profile!

+## Usage/Contribution
+Feel free to use, share, copy (credit appreciated), or whatever else.

+If you want to contribute tests, an input file creation UI, or something else - email me or create a PR.